christopher-besch/homepage/src/articles/16_open_source/open_source.md

 Data on such a server can be accessed by, among others, Microsoft personnel and the government the data resides in.
 That is probably not the country you're living in, btw.<br />
 The Open-Source LibreOffice Writer doesn't suddenly start doing that.
-After all you and everyone else is reading the source code so you'd notice a change like this out.
+After all you and everyone else is reading the source code so you'd notice a change like this.
 And even if such a change did happen, you could change the source code back.
 There are so many companies trying to sell their product under the name of privacy.
 The companies that truly deliver on privacy work on Open-Source software, because Open-Source means **Privacy**.